9/11: Never Forget — Names, Steps, and Hope

 The memories remain.
 And the triggers exist.

-So I guess the answer is that of course I remember.
-Like it did after the death of my stepfather Karl that happened 10 years later, the pain does dissipate.
-And I no longer feel guilty about that.
-But the memories remain.
+People ask whether I still think about September 11th.
+The memories remain.
 And the triggers exist.
 And so occasionally I will write about it.
 I will always think of those who lost their lives simply because they went to work.
 I will always be grateful to those who lost their lives actively running toward the danger.
-They saved thousands.
 And I thank God for pulling me through and helping guide my path that day and every day.